 To secure the skills we will need, we have brought together a Skills Taskforce of representatives from schools, colleges, universities, unions, local authorities and the voluntary and private sectors.
 Under the leadership of Lord Blunkett, the Taskforce will present recommendations to Heathrow in 2018, which will help inform skilled careers for generations to come.

-Expansion will deliver up to £211bn worth of growth across the nation.
+Expansion will deliver up to £187bn in benefits across the nation.
 This will provide a major boost to Britain’s economy, and to businesses large and small, creating thousands of new job opportunities across sectors, for the long term.

 Creating a legacy of skills